 A good book can draw you back again and again.
 You can re-enter that world and feel like you’ve come home.
 That you are seeing people you love again.

-I guess this is where test readers come in – these are people who can read through your manuscript and give you their thoughts.
-Having test readers (Betas) can give you suggestions and thoughts on how the writing is going and whether other people would find it appealing.
-I’ll cover test readers in another article.
+I guess this is where beta readers come in – these are people who can read through your manuscript and give you their thoughts.
+Having betas can give you suggestions on how the writing is going and whether other people would find it appealing.

 This is just a few things to think about when you write…